jstraub/bbTrans/README.md

-This library provides basic algorithms and data structures to efficiently interface with GPU data as well as several helper classes for evaluation and logging.
+This library provides all branch and bound (BB) code necessary to efficiently search over the space of rotations and translations given mixture models of von-Mises-Fisher distributions and Gaussians respectively.

 ### Dependencies

 This code depends on the following other libraries and was tested under Ubuntu 14.04.
 - Eigen3 (3.0.5)
-- cuda 5.5 or 6.5

-The GPU kernels were tested on a Nvidia Quadro K2000M with compute capability 3.0.

 ### Library
-*libjsCore.so* collects all the cuda code into one shared library.
+*libbbTrans.so* collects all the branch and bound code into one shared library.
 The rest of the code is in the form of header files.

+### Tests
+There are a couple of test binaries in the ./test/ subfolder that are being build as well and can be used to understand the workings of the BB code as well as to test its functionality.